jhmlam/CSCI-653/README.md

 The figure shows tha result from our open-source code [MESTI.m](https://github.com/complexphoton/MESTI.m)[3], which has implemented the APF method with a sequential solver to compute the Schur complement.

-### Simulation methods
+### Simulation methods and preliminary 3D results
-MESTI.m only deal with 2D system.
-We want to extend the formalism to full 3D system[4].
-Then we will parallelize our APF method by calling the parallel MUMPS solver to compute the Schur complement and get the scattering matrix
+We extend our APF formalism and theory to full 3D system[4].
+Then we parallelize our APF method by calling the parallel MUMPS solver to do APF method to get the scattering matrix.

-### Preliminary 3D results
 We compute the scattering matrix of a disordered medium, coupling 1,400 inputs and outputs.

 <p align="center">
  <img src="./img/preliminary_3D.png" width="811.7" height="443.8">
 </p>

-The figure shows the APF computing time with hybrid MPI/OpenMP parallelism.
-We use pure multithreading when the number of cores used fits within one node, and hybrid MPI/OpenMP with one MPI process per node when the number of cores is greater than 32.
-The hybrid MPI/multithreading parallelization on 8 nodes reduces the computing time by a factor of 40.
+The figure shows the APF computing time with pure OpenMP or hybrid MPI/OpenMP parallelism.
+We use pure OpenMP when the number of cores used fits within one node, and hybrid MPI/OpenMP with one MPI process per node when the number of cores is greater than 32.
+The hybrid MPI/OpenMP parallelization on 8 nodes reduces the computing time by a factor of 40.

 Each computation is carried out on one Intel Xeon Gold 6130 node in USC Discovery cluster.